JerryNixon/PathAnimation/Documentation/layoutPathUG.md

 It provides some usefull options such as rotation / translation smoothing, start / end behavior and more.

 #### Declaration / Instantiation
-In order to start using Layout Path, you must instantiate a class and specify the Path property.
+In order to start using `LayoutPath`, you must instantiate a class and specify the `Path` property.
-Path is then analyzed and converted into an [ExtendedPathGeometry](extendedPathGeometryUG.md) for getting point and rotation at a fraction length.
+`Path` is then analyzed and converted into an [ExtendedPathGeometry](extendedPathGeometryUG.md) for getting point and rotation at a fraction length.
 ###### C#:
-LayoutPath provides 2 constructors and an extension method for instantiating a new LayoutPath class.
+`LayoutPath` provides 3 constructors and an extension method for instantiating a new `LayoutPath` class.
 ```cs
 //Default constructor
 public LayoutPath();